tekosulaiman/tekosulaiman.site/content/posts/backend-api-testing-with-laravel.md

+---
-Title: Backend API Testing with Laravel
+Title: "Backend API Testing with Laravel"
-Summary: Exploring a simple backend workflow using Laravel to test API endpoints and document results.
+Summary: "Exploring a simple backend workflow using Laravel to test API endpoints and document results."
 Date: 2025-11-28
 Category: Technical
-Tags: laravel, api, backend, testing
+Tags: [laravel, api, backend, testing]
 Author: Teko Sulaiman
+schema:
+  - breadcrumb
+  - article
+---

 Working with APIs is all about clarity and reproducibility.
 In this project, I explored how Laravel can be used to quickly set up and test backend endpoints.